BurnedOliveTree/Olive/README.md

 Variables are automatically destroyed when all their references are deleted.

-Language has no classes, so there will be no access modificators (const, public, private, etc.)
+Language has no classes, so there is no access modificators (const, public, private, etc.)

-There will be a `main` function, and all the user functions will have to be defined above it (there will be no nested functions).
+There must be a user-defined `main` function, and all other user functions have to be defined above or below it (there are no nested functions).

 ## Implementation method

-There will be a mutable map of function names (plus argument and return types) to function code.
-I'm thinking about simply joining these together as Strings.
-For example, `fun f(a: Int, b: Float): String` as a "fStringIntFloat".
+Interpreter has a map of function names to function definitions, as well as an instance of Environment class.

-Variables similarly will be kept in a map of variable names to variable objects.
-These objects will hold it's value, type, and a set of names of cells.
+Functions map is instanced upon visiting of Program object (a product of Parser.parse()).
+Visiting any other parser object directly (statements, expressions, etc.) will result in undefined behaviour.

+All values are kept in the Environment object, which has two attributes: stack, that holds all recently calculated values in a Stack, and a functionCallStack, that is a stack of CallContext objects, which hold a stack of Scopes, which finally hold the variables.
+Variable values are searched for in the latest CallContext (since there are no global variables), starting from the latest Scope.
+After the interpreter leaves the scope, so does the variables declared in this scope.

+// TODO
-Upon variable / function declaration, the name will be checked if it is already present in map keys.
+Upon variable / function declaration, the name will be checked if it is already present in the Environment.
 If it is, the declaration will be declared as an error to the user.

-Since there is no inheritance, a function `fun f(x: Number): Number`, given that in a call the `x` is an Int, will firstly be searched under "fIntNumber" and if that fails, than it will be searched under "fNumberNumber".

-On file execution, interpreter will look for a function named `main`, and execute the code present inside.
-All the user defined functions will have to be declared above `main`.
-In case of our spreadsheet application, `main` will contain all cell declarations and assignments, and user will be able to declare his/her functions in a special area besides the table.
+On file execution, interpreter is looking for a function named `main`, and visit it.

 ## Error handling

-Since the only non-structural operations in Kotlin are return, break, continue and throw, I will make my own classes inheriting from Exception, and simply use the preexisiting `throw` in Kotlin.
-I will wrap the pre-existing exceptions that may occur (like the error that occurs on division by 0) into these classes.
+Since the only non-structural operations in Kotlin are return, break, continue and throw, I will make my own classes inheriting from Exception, and simply use the preexisting `throw` in Kotlin.
+I've wrapped the preexisting exceptions that may occur (like the error that occurs on division by 0) into these classes. // TODO

 ## How to run

-Since Kotlin by default compiles to Java bytecode, I will pack the lexer, parser and interpreter into a single jar file, that will be runnable with the `java -jar` command.
-To work, this
+Since Kotlin by default compiles to Java bytecode, I have packed the lexer, parser and interpreter into a single jar file, that is runnable with the `java -jar` command.
+To work, this // TODO

 ## Testing

-There will be unit tests for each keyword and operator, checking if they work as intented, and there also will be integration tests: one with a happy-path, with some sort of algorithm, for example a is a number a perfect number, checking if all the components will work as intended, and a few bad-path, which will have improper syntax written in them, and check that our compiler will also correctly respond to that situation.
+There are unit tests for each keyword and operator, checking if they work as intended, and there is also a few integration tests with some sort of algorithm, for example: is "number" a perfect number, checking if all the components are working as intended.